What is Brand Positioning?

 15 Criteria for Evaluating Your Brand Positioning Strategy

-An intelligent and well-crafted positioning statement is a powerful tool for bring focus and clarity to your marketing strategies, advertising campaigns, and promotional tactics.
+An intelligent and well-crafted positioning statement is a powerful tool for bringing focus and clarity to your marketing strategies, advertising campaigns, and promotional tactics.
 If used properly, this statement can help you make effective decisions to help differentiate your brand, attract your target customers, and win market share from your competition.

 Here are 15 criteria for checking your brand positioning: